Light-scattering reconstruction of transparent shapes using neural networks: Experimental setup and measurement method

-If the trapezoidal distortion is minimised, the rows of pixels are not tilted in the $y-z$-plane and the planes of light are inclined only in the $x-z$ plane, which is the plane of Figure \ref{fig:Projector}a.
-The portrait image consists of $N_{\zeta}$ rows of pixels.
-The first and last rows of pixels cast sheets of light which enter the region at $z_{fu}$ and $z_{fd}$ at the front and exit at the back of the region at $z_{bu}$ and $z_{bd}$.
-The equations describing the entry point $z_1(\zeta)$ and exit point $z_2(\zeta)$ of the $\zeta^{\rm th}$ row of pixels are
+So far we have constrained the position of a luminous point to a ray of light received by the camera, but to close the system of equations (\ref{eq:barrel})-(\ref{eq:Snell}), we need to determine the $z$-coordinate of the luminous point.
+This requires an expression for $z(x,y,k)$ describing the light sheet cast by the $k^{\rm th}$ row of pixels of the projector array.
+The cuboidal region of interest (ROI) in which the object is visualised (indicated by the blue rectangle in Figure~\ref{fig:Projector}a) corresponds in our setup to the interior of the tank where the elastic disk is submerged in liquid.
+We align the projector horizontally so that the middle light sheet enters and exits this region at the same vertical level.
+It is also important to position and orient the projector such that it does not produce a trapezoidal image in the $(y,z)$ plane ($y$ is out of page in Figure~~\ref{fig:Projector}a).
+We minimise the trapezoidal distortion so that the rows of pixels are not tilted in the $(y,z)$ plane, and thus, the planes of light are inclined only in the $(x,z)$ plane, which is the plane of Figure~\ref{fig:Projector}a.
+The portrait image consists of $N_{k}$ rows of pixels.
+The first and last rows of pixels cast sheets of light, which enter the region at $z_\mathrm{fu}$ and $z_\mathrm{fd}$ at the front and exit at the back of the region at $z_\mathrm{bu}$ and $z_\mathrm{bd}$, respectively.
+The values $z_\mathrm{fu}$, $z_\mathrm{fd}$, $z_\mathrm{bu}$ and $z_\mathrm{bd}$ were measured with a ruler immersed in the fluid, thus bypassing the need for solving for the additional refractions introduced by the presence of thick walls of the tank.
+The equations describing the entry point $z_1(k)$ and exit point $z_2(k)$ of the $k^{\rm th}$ row of pixels are